 In supporting economic growth and social opportunity through faster rail connections between major capital cities and growing regional centres – we will:

-- the development and implementation of the Australian Government’s 20-year plan for a Faster Rail Network.
+- the development and implementation of the Australian Government’s 20-year plan for a Faster Rail Network

-- the investment strategy - recommending faster rail project stages to link future expenditure to investment need, and increase community and industry confidence to reduce market pressures.
+- the investment strategy - recommending faster rail project stages to link future expenditure to investment need, and increase community and industry confidence to reduce market pressures

-- the development of business cases with state and territory governments, ensuring that population and transport policy objectives are met.
+- the development of business cases with state and territory governments, ensuring that population and transport policy objectives are met

-- additional rail corridors that would benefit from faster rail services over the long term, in consultation with state and territory governments, industry and stakeholders.
+- additional rail corridors that would benefit from faster rail services over the long term, in consultation with state and territory governments, industry and stakeholders

-- with relevant state and territory governments in the delivery of faster rail construction projects.
+- with relevant state and territory governments in the delivery of faster rail construction projects

-- alternative funding and financing options for faster rail, such as private sector contributions and value capture opportunities.
+- alternative funding and financing options for faster rail, such as private sector contributions and value capture opportunities

 The National Faster Rail Agency will be supported by an Expert Panel.
 The Panel will provide advice to the Minister for Population, Cities and Urban Infrastructure and the National Faster Rail Agency on faster rail, transport demographics and economics to inform project identification and delivery, service requirements and operating standards.

-Our experienced leadership team provides expert advice and support to the Australian Government on fast rail.
+We do this by providing expert advice and support to the Australian Government on fast rail.
 Collectively, the team has significant expertise and experience in urban and regional infrastructure, rail program and policy development, financial and governance oversight and transport planning.

 Our leadership team: